 “The economy is doing well, though.
 We can give Trump that, but we can’t give him every other thing –”

-“No, no, no!
-We can’t give him that!
+“No, no, no. We can’t give him that.
 The economy has been getting better for the last — I don’t know.
 15 years?”

 “It didn’t get suddenly better.
 What are you talking about?”

-Amanda explained, “Sure it did.
+Amanda insisted, “Sure it did.
 There was a ‘Trump bump’ that happened as soon as Donald Trump came in.
 The stock market went crazy, and they said, some people were saying, ‘It’s so good, it’s going to crash soon.'”

 “No. You know what?”
 Whoopi asked, “it always bumps with a new president.
 But he didn’t bring anything new.”